Pages

 from the busyness of creating

-tasty work lunches, a routine
+tasty work lunches, routine

 abruptly altering even grocery shopping.